mdmparis/defense-finder/README.md

 - get a new version number according to (semantic versionning)[https://semver.org/]
 - update the version un `setup.py`
 - commit this change, and tag the commit with `git tag -a v<your version number> -m '<your version number> <an optional message>'
+- push your commits to master
+- run `git push origin v<your version>` to sync the tags
-- then push this to master and wait for the Github actions task to complete.
+- wait for the Github actions task to complete.
+- all set!